 Apparently, the Pope is trying to discourage this and encourage baptism instead.
 The man may have a point.
 Yet the tradition continues and all we’re saying is if you have an infant in that region at that time of year, you’d better hope those are some sure-footed devils!
 Perhaps some things are extinct for a reason and this tradition should follow the Dodo into distant memory.

 The French are big on a few things: wine, cheese, frogs legs, snails, berets… one could say they’ve got the culture thing down.
-In the town of Douai in North France, however, it’s size that matters and they’re big on giants.
+In the town of Douai in northern France, however, it’s the size that matters and they’re big on giants.

 Legend has it that there once was a man who was renowned for his strength and kindness.
 When the town of Douai came under threat, he miraculously appeared and fought them off.
 When he died, the town honored him as a giant, which is a big compliment.